What are the uterine septum and vaginal septum?

 To determine if septate uterus surgery is the right choice for you, consult with a skilled, trusted OB/GYN — such as Dr. Aliabadi.
 The effectiveness of surgery will depend on the size and severity of your septum.

-Can I have a successful pregnancy with septate uterus?
+Can I have a successful pregnancy with a septate uterus?

 Is septum removal surgery always necessary?
 For a vaginal septum, removal surgery will greatly improve your comfort and vaginal function.
 But if your septate uterus isn’t impacting your health, do you have to have surgery?
 Are there other options for a successful pregnancy?